caleboleary/smsgpt/README.md

 1. Clone the repository.
 2. Run `npm install` to install dependencies.
 3. Create a `.env` file and add your Twilio and OpenAI API credentials.
-4. Run `node src/app.js` to start the server.
+4. Run `npm start` to start the server.

 ## Usage